An Innovation in UV.

 Eden Park’s modular design makes them perfect for tiling, providing uniform illumination of large surface areas.
 And they’re easy to clean.

-*As with any disinfection approach, each specific application and fixture design should be created in consideration of all applicable health, safety and efficacy implications.
+*As with any pathogen inhibition technology, each specific application and fixture design should be created in consideration of all applicable health, safety and efficacy implications.
 Eden Park has partnerships with fixture design companies that can assist in this process.

 **Based on preliminary results gathered across five independent studies, the final results of which are forthcoming.